 In recent years, tango marathons have become my favorite events, as they allow me to focus solely on dancing.
 Unlike tango festivals, tango marathons don’t offer lessons, saving the organizers the cost of hiring instructors.
 Consequently, the cost of attending a tango marathon is much lower.
 With fewer beginners, the dance floor is less crowded, the skill level of the dancers is higher, and milonga codes are better observed.
 It has everything I enjoy more than a tango festival.

 Two weeks ago, I attended the Boston Tango Marathon.
 Although it was only in its second year, it went very well, thanks to the efforts of organizers Alla Lakov, Peter Simoneau, and fifty volunteers from the Boston tango community.
 The pass was just $100, covering 40 hours of dancing over three days, along with meals, refreshments, drinks, and ice cream.
-It was clear that this marathon aimed at providing a great experience for dancers rather than making a profit.
-Best of all, the event had a theme - friendship - which was emphasized throughout.
+Clearly, it aimed at providing a great experience for dancers rather than making a profit.
+Best of all, the event had a theme—friendship, which was emphasized throughout.
 Each time Alla and Peter asked the participants about the theme of the marathon, the audience responded in unison: "Friendship!"
 It truly resonated.

-I appreciate the organizers' efforts to make this event a warm and friendly experience for the dancers, especially now in the US, where attention is often focused solely on dance technique and not on the cultural aspects of tango.
+I appreciate the organizers' efforts to make this event a warm and friendly experience for the dancers, especially now in the U.S., where attention is often focused solely on dance technique and not on the cultural aspects of tango.
 In Buenos Aires, however, the opposite is true.
-Organizers of BA milongas regard it as their duty to create a welcoming environment.
+Organizers there regard it as their duty to create a welcoming environment for dancers.
 Guests are warmly greeted at the door, seats are meticulously arranged to facilitate cabeceo, tables are covered with fresh, clean linens, food and drinks are served at the table, and milonga codes are strictly observed.
-While in the US, break time is usually filled with announcements, in Buenos Aires, it is often used for tango education, during which milonga codes are explained and issues are addressed.
-On one occasion at Club Gricel, for example, two children were brought onto the dance floor by tourists, causing some disturbance.
-A group of milongueros quickly discussed the matter, and the parents were politely asked to take the children outside.
+While in the U.S., break time is usually filled with announcements, in Buenos Aires, it is often used for tango education, during which milonga codes are explained and issues are addressed.
+On one occasion at Club Gricel, some children were brought onto the dance floor by tourists, causing disturbance.
+A group of milongueros quickly discussed the matter, and the parents were politely asked to take the children out.
 Many visitors have surely witnessed similar scenes.
 Richard Miller, for example, mentioned in his blog a notice he saw at the Milonga Cachirulo, which read:

 “Welcome to the best milonga in Buenos Aires.
 Tanguero friends, please pay attention: